karneh/mediationmonitor.github.io/index.md

 We believe that we can help people new to meditation better understand their meditative patterns through breath rate detection and heart rate detection.
 Our app would be able to help those new to meditation re-focus themselves during the session if it detects their breath rate and heart rate are not stable (meaning they are not focused).

+___

 ## <a id="Data_Collection"></a> Data Collection Method ##
-You should explain how your model informed your data collection, and what, if any, modifications were made to the model following experimentation.
+*You should explain how your model informed your data collection, and what, if any, modifications were made to the model following experimentation.
 The proof-of-concept should include a selection of sensors that are appropriate for the specific application.
 The experiment(s) should demonstrate some aspect of how the product would work in reality.
-Next steps for the proof-of-concept (e.g. additional experiments, changes to the design) should be well articulated.
+Next steps for the proof-of-concept (e.g. additional experiments, changes to the design) should be well articulated.*

+We collected various one minute and five minute samples of someone lying down and meditating, alongside one minute and five minute control samples of the phone lying in the same orientation and location.

 #### Sample Rate
 We chose a sample rate by doing XYZ...